9 Best French Press Coffee Makers of 2023

 Bodum has a number of different glass-walled French press coffee makers available (which you can see here), but this model is the classic.
 I have owned and used this press, and can attest to its reliability and ease of using and cleaning.
 The borosilicate glass used by Bodum has proven to be very durable and heat resistant.
-However, like the Francois et Mimi, the Bodum Chambord will leave a little fine sediment in your coffee, because the plunger doesn't press all the way to the bottom.
+If you want a clean cup, be aware that the Bodum Chambord will leave a little fine sediment in your coffee, because the plunger doesn't press all the way to the bottom.

 Bodum's standard three-part filtration system is present here, with a stainless steel mesh held in place by a spiral plate on top and a cross plate below.
 These disassemble easily for cleaning and are dishwasher-safe, as is the borosilicate carafe.

 Home Grounds is a big fan of the Stanley Travel mug, so it makes sense that the French press model would make it onto this list.
 It combines the durability and insulation properties that Stanley products are famous for, with the ability to brew coffee in the same mug.

 This mug will keep your drink hot for an incredible 4 hours.
 You can also use it without the French press basket as a standalone travel mug, which will also keep iced liquids cold for up to 20 hours.
 The screw-on lid is leakproof, and there’s a stainless steel carrying loop so you can carry it with you on the trail.

 Just be aware that if you’re making this on the go, your brew will get stronger the longer you leave it in the mug, as the grounds stay at the bottom.

 Most of the French press models you come across will feature the same style of filter at the end of the plunger.
 The Espro P3 is a little different, with a dual-layer mesh filter basket.